-Yellow fever vaccine (Injection)
+Yellow fever vaccine (By injection)

 Yellow Fever Vaccine (YEL-oh FEE-ver VAX-een)